czhangy/UCLA-CS-Electives/Sci-Tech/LING-20/notes.md

   - Prefix: attaches to the front of the stem
   - Suffix: attaches to the end of the stem
   - Infix: attaches inside the stem
-  - CIrcumfix: attached around the stem
+  - Circumfix: attached around the stem
   - Note: affixes are fixed strings of sounds
 - (Full) Reduplication
   - Indonesian plural rule: double the entire stem to form the plural